learning-zone/javascript-basics/README.md

 ```javascript
 obj["key3"] = "value3";
 ```
-#### Q. Is the !-- notation represents a special operator?
-No,that's not a special operator.
-But it is a combination of 2 standard operators one after the other,
-1. A logical not (!)
-2. A prefix decrement (--)

-At first, the value decremented by one and then tested to see if it is equal to zero or not for determining the truthy/falsy value.

 #### Q. How do you assign default values to variables?
 You can use the logical or operator `||` in an assignment expression to provide a default value.
 The syntax looks like as below,
 ```javascript